config-i1/legion/README.md

 7. modelType - type of the estimated model;
 8. nobs;
 9. nparam - number of the estimated parameters in the model;
+10. nvariate - number of series in the model;
-10. residuals - the residuals of the model (et in case of additive and log(1+et) for the multiplicative ones);
+11. residuals - the residuals of the model (et in case of additive and log(1+et) for the multiplicative ones);
+12. rstandard, rstudent - standardised and studentised residuals;
+13. outlierdummy - extracts outliers in the model and creates dummy variables for them;
-11. plot - produces several plots for diagnostics purposes.
+14. plot - produces several plots for diagnostics purposes.
 See the documentation for plot.legion();
-12. print;
+15. print;
-13. sigma;
+16. sigma;
-14. simulate;
+17. simulate;
-15. summary;
+18. summary;

 ## Installation